Jamie excels at understanding his clients’ interests and providing clear information and advice. Above all, he knows the value of listening.

 In the Community

-Jamie is the author of two regionally best-selling books, Journeys through Eastern Old-Growth Forests and Restoring the Acadian Forest, both with Nimbus Publishing, and is honoured to have received several awards for his academic and conservation work:
+Jamie is the author of three regionally best-selling books, Journeys through Eastern Old-Growth Forests, Restoring the Acadian Forest, and Eating Wild in Eastern Canada, all with Nimbus Publishing, and is honoured to have received several awards for his academic and conservation work: